In order to be considered for a social housing property you need to join our

 Bid for housing

-Available homes are advertised on the
+Available homes are advertised on our

 You can bid through the Internet, automated telephone or by text.
 The automated telephone service has instructions in English, Sylheti, Cantonese, French, Somali, Turkish, Arabic, Punjabi, Urdu and Vietnamese.